yjg30737/pyqt-openai/README.md

 I recommend to install sqlite management software.
 It's not necessary to run this app (obviously), but it's good practice to manage database about conversation history with AI and to know how this works.

 ## TODO list
-* DB for images (to further experiement of both DALL-E and Stable Diffusion or other image generation engine)
 * show the explanation of every model and terms related to AI (e.g. temperature, topp..)
 * tokenizer
 * highlight the source (optional, eventually)
-* support multiple language
-* use SQLAlchemy (maybe not)
 * show reason when the chat input is disabled for some reasons
-* add the basic example sources of making deep learning model with PyTorch (eventually)

 ## See Also
 * <a href="https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview">Azure OpenAI service</a>